chibiboba/JS-120/JS 129/Specifics Study Guide.md

       return 'A rectangle is a shape with 4 sides'; // static method }

-    static description = 'A rectangle is a shape with 4 sides'; // static property }
+    static DESCRIPTION = 'A rectangle is a shape with 4 sides'; // static property }

   let rect = new Rectangle();